decebals/momo/README.md

 ```

 DON'T FORGET
-You must create a file momo.properties from momo.properties.sample.
+You must create a file momo.properties from momo-sample.properties

 License
 --------------